jamcmull/lauds-notated/README.md

 ## Credits

-Much thanks are owed to Br Scott Morton, OSB, for typesetting knowledge and Mr Alfred Kalantar for rubrical assistance.
+Much thanks are owed to Mr Scott Morton for typesetting knowledge and Mr Alfred Kalantar for rubrical assistance.

 Most antiphons come from [GregoBase](https://gregobase.selapa.net/).